 Black Titanium Wedding Bands: What is Black Titanium?

-Natural titanium is grayish in color and, when alloyed with specific metals to increase its strength, has recently become a popular choice for wedding bands.
+Natural titanium is grayish in color and, when alloyed with specific metals to increase its strength, has recently become a popular choice for men's titanium wedding bands.
 The light weight of titanium wedding bands and their grayish color appeals to many people, as well as the incredible strength and hypoallergenic properties.
 Under carefully controlled manufacturing conditions and using a special titanium alloy, the exterior surface color of naturally gray titanium wedding bands can be permanently changed to a rich and luxurious black.
 This color is not a paint or coating that is applied to the outside surface after the wedding band is finished, but it actually forms on the titanium wedding band during part of the manufacturing and treatment process.

 The proprietary alloy needed to achieve this great look is used exclusively by the Spectore Corporation and is trademarked as Black-Ti™ .
 Several other manufacturers have tried to produce comparable black titanium wedding bands, but have had poor results.
 We have tested some of those products and found that the black color is only on the surface and eventually scratches off, revealing the gray titanium underneath.
 Our Black-Ti™ titanium wedding bands are the only true black titanium wedding rings that are impervious to typical wear and scratching and are guaranteed to stay black forever.